PAOS Mission Statement

 PAOS is the official Specialty Organization of the AAPA For Physician Assistants who practice in Orthopaedics

-- There are an estimate 5776 PAs practicing in orthopaedic surgery as of December 31, 2009
+- There are an estimate 10,450 PAs practicing in orthopaedic surgery in 2014

 Physician Assistants in Orthopaedic Surgery is an organization created by and for physician assistants who are NCCPA certified and work in Orthopaedics.
 PAOS is an official specialty organization of the American Academy of Physician Assistants and has an official Liaison with the American Academy of Orthopaedic Surgeons.
 PAOS is dedicated to providing high quality programs to support its members in achieving a high level of knowledge in musculoskeletal health care through the physician/physician assistant team concept.